BoldBigflank/bank/README.md

  - Keyboard controls
  - Implement websockets so many players can be a part of the same game
  - Animate rolling dice
+ - Integrate with Twitch.tv so streamers can link and their audience can play along